BrxdPvrple/seiri_task_manager/README.md

 ## Known Issues

 - Able to edit and delete tasks from other accounts if task id is known by manipulating the url.
+- Passwords currently unsafe via HTTP and require HTTPS for end to end encryption.
 - Edit tasks function doesn't prefill text with current task name and description.
 - Not yet optimized for mobile browsers.
 - Stack trace error is thrown when tyring to enter duplicate details; needs try/except statements to catch erros and prompt users to input a new username or email.

 ## Future Development

+- Include an SSL Certificate for HTTPS.
 - Add a footer to layout.html.
 - Improve the dashboard.
-- Implement a dark mode feature
+- Implement a dark mode feature.
-- Flash messaging for login/logout and tasks deleted
+- Flash messaging for login/logout and tasks deleted.
-- Add completion dates and check boxes to tasks
+- Add completion dates and check boxes to tasks.
-- New table for completed tasks
+- New table for completed tasks.
-- Add account management to allow users to change username/email/password and delete account
+- Add account management to allow users to change username/email/password and delete account.